Genyus/Configure-Environment-Plugins/README.md

 # Configure Environment Plugins
 A WordPress MU plugin that allows plugins to be enabled or disabled based on current environment.

 It's created for sites built on [Bedrock](https://roots.io/bedrock) or any other Composer-based framework.
-It has no GUI and is configured purely by defining environment details.
+It's configured purely by defining environment details, there's no GUI.
 Listed plugins will be disabled or enabled for the network in a multi-site instance.

 Installation